-ELY MINE SUPERFUND SITE, VERSHIRE, VT - The Ely Copper Mine is an abandoned copper mine located in Vershire, Vermont and encompasses approximately 350 acres where historic mining activities took place.
+ELY MINE SUPERFUND SITE, VERSHIRE, VT - The Ely Copper Mine is an abandoned copper mine located in Vershire, Vermont, and encompasses approximately 350 acres where historic mining activities took place.
 This includes about 30 acres of waste material containing an estimated 172,000 tons of waste rock, tailings, ore roast beds, slag heaps and smelter wastes.
 The site also includes over 3,000 linear feet of Underground Mine Workings along with the associated shafts and adits.
 No buildings remain at the site.
 Remnant foundations, pads, and stone walls, including a 1,400-foot-long smoke flue, demark the location of the former site structures including a former flotation mill and the smelter plant.
 The contemplated work is associated with Operable Units (OU) 1, 2 and 3.
 OU1 includes areas that are the primary source of the surface water and sediment contamination to Ely Brook, Pond 4, Pond 5 and Schoolhouse Brook.
 OU2 includes the Underground Workings on the southern side of Dwight Hill and approximately 12 shafts, adits, vents or other openings.
 OU3 includes the Underground Workings on the northern side of Dwight Hill.
 There are no surface features in OU3.
 The selected remedy for OU1 is a comprehensive approach that addresses all current and potential future risks caused by contaminated soil, waste rock, tailings, surface water, and sediment in the OU1 area of the site.
 Specifically, this remedial action includes: the excavation of about 107,000 cubic yards (cy) of contaminated waste rock, soil, and sediment with the consolidation of this material under a cover system in an on-site containment cell; and the excavation of about 4,000 cubic yards of contaminated tailings from the Tailings Area (TA) and consolidation under a cover system.

 The selected remedy for OU2/OU3 includes a passive surface water treatment system to treat the discharge from the Main Adit without changing the air flow in the Main Shaft and the permanent closure of the Deep Adit by filling in-place with grout and/or flowable fill to reduce or eliminate Acid Mine Drainage.
 The other mine features will be filled unless they are determined to be hibernacula for the state or federally listed threatened or endangered bats.
-USACE recently posted a Sources Sought announcement to identify contractors interested in this work.
-Responses will be used to develop the official solicitation package scheduled for release in early March 2023.
+USACE recently conducted a Sources Sought to identify contractors interested in this work.
+Based on those responses, USACE concluded that the contract for this work will be solicited as a Small Business set-aside.
+Due to the complexities associated with this site, a best-value procurement is planned.
+USACE is currently preparing the Performance Work Statement, Acquisition Strategy and Source Selection plans for that procurement.
+Solicitation for proposals is scheduled for July 2023 and contract award for January 2024.